woocommerce/woocommerce-blocks/readme.txt

 - Fix - Load frontend scripts dynamically only when the page contains a block that requires them.
 - Fix - Reduce dependencies of JavaScript powered frontend blocks.
 - Fix - Disable HTML editing on dynamic blocks which have no content.
+- Fix - Hide background opacity control in Featured Product settings if there is no background image.

 = 2.2.1 - 2019-07-04 =